 For statements of financial position and cash flow purposes, cash and cash equivalents consist primarily of cash on hand and cash on deposit.
-At June 30, 2022 and 2021, the Organization's cash balances exceeded insured limits by approximately \$400,000 and \$349,000, respectively.
-The Organization does not believe these funds to be at substantial risk of loss due to the lack of federal insurance coverage.
+At June 30, 2023 and 2022, the Organization's cash balances exceeded insured limits by approximately \$944,000 and \$400,000, respectively.